 On September 10, 2019, the Company, together with its wholly-owned subsidiary, Willis North America Inc., as issuer, completed an offering of \$450 million aggregate principal amount of 2.950% senior notes due 2029 (the 'initial 2029 senior notes') and \$550 million aggregate principal amount of 3.875% senior notes due 2049 ('2049 senior notes'; collectively, the '2019 senior notes offering').
 On May 29, 2020, the Company, together with its wholly-owned subsidiary, Willis North America Inc., as issuer, completed an offering of an additional \$275 million aggregate principal amount of 2.950% senior notes due 2029 (the 'additional 2029 senior notes').
-The additional \$275 million aggregate principal amount of 2.950% senior notes due 2029 (the 'additional 2029 senior notes').
 The additional 2029 senior notes will be treated as a single class with, and otherwise identical to, the initial 2029 senior notes other than with respect to the date of issuance, the issue price and the amounts paid to holders for each class of note on the first interest payment date.
-The effective interest rates of the initial 2029 senior notes are 2.971% and 3.898%, respectively, which include the impact of the discount upon issuance.
+The effective interest rates of the initial 2029 senior notes and 2049 senior notes are 2.971% and 3.898%, respectively, which include the impact of the discount upon issuance.
 The effective interest rate of the additional 2029 senior notes is 2.697%, which includes the impact of the premium upon issuance.
-Both 2029 senior notes offerings will mature on September 15, 2029, and the 2049 senior notes will mature on

-September 15, 2049.
+Both 2029 senior notes offerings will mature on September 15, 2029, and the 2049 senior notes will mature on September 15, 2049.
 Interest on the 2019 senior notes offering has accrued from September 10, 2019 and is paid in cash on March 15 and September 15 of each year.
 Interest on the additional 2029 senior notes has accrued from March 15, 2020 and is paid in cash on March 15 and September 15 of each year.
 The net proceeds from the 2019 senior notes offering, after deducting underwriter discounts and commissions and estimated offering expenses, were approximately \$988 million and were used to prepay a portion of the amount outstanding under the Company's one-year term loan commitment (described below) and to repay borrowings under the Company's \$1.25 billion revolving credit facility.
-The net proceeds from the additional 2029 senior notes offering were used to repay \$175 million of the full principal amount and related accrued interest under the term loan facility, which was set to expire in July 2020, as well as repay \$105 million of borrowings outstanding under the Company's \$1.25 billion revolving credit facility.
+The net proceeds from the additional

+2029 senior notes offering were used to repay \$175 million of the full principal amount and related accrued interest under the term loan facility, which was set to expire in July 2020, as well as repay \$105 million of borrowings outstanding under the Company's \$1.25 billion revolving credit facility and related accrued interest.